 We look forward to receiving your submission!

 ANS Panel at the Modern Language Association Conference

 - DEADLINE: Proposals must be received by 11:59 pm EST on Friday 17 March 2023.
-Authors will be notified about the results of the blind review on or by 5 April 2021
+Authors will be notified about the results of the blind review on or by 24 March 2023